morozner/the-idea-of-the-day/README.md

 # The idea of the day

-Following Zwicky morphological thinking method, I thought to automate the ideas production and randomly draw from several categories.
+Following Zwicky's morphological thinking method, I thought to automate the ideas production and randomly draw from several categories.